Panchiko: 2020–2022: Reformation, reissues, and touring

-From there, Davies, Wright, and Ferreday worked together to revamp their band, albeit without their original drummer John, who could not be tracked down.
+From there, Davies, Wright, and Ferreday worked together to revamp their band.
 Throughout 2020 and 2021, Panchiko issued more unreleased music recorded between 1997 and 2001, as well as new original music.
-This music was released to streaming services and sold in a variety of physical formats through Bandcamp, including vinyls and cassettes.
-In July 2020, Panchiko released Ferric Oxide (Demos 1997-2001), which contains 18 previously unreleased demo tracks.
-In May 2020, they released "R>O>B>O>T>S>R>E>P>R>I>S>E," a rerecording of their song "Laputa".
-In June 2020, they released "Machine Gun Drum," their first original song since disbanding.
-In February 2021, the band released The Death Of, which contains "Infinite Pieces," a track they had stumbled upon by accident after discovering a CD with no label.
+This music was released to streaming services and sold in a variety of physical formats through Bandcamp, including vinyl and cassettes.
+In July 2020, Panchiko released Ferric Oxide (Demos 1997–2001), which contains 18 previously unreleased demo tracks.
+In May 2020, they released "R>O>B>O>T>S>R>E>P>R>I>S>E", a rerecording of their song "Laputa".
+In June 2020, they released "Machine Gun Drum", their first original song since disbanding.
+In February 2021, the band released The Death Of, which contains "Infinite Pieces", a track they had stumbled upon by accident after discovering a CD with no label.
 This was the final track the band recorded before disbanding in 2001.

-In November 2020, Panchiko released a collection of remixes of their song "D>E>A>T>H>M>E>T>A>L." For this project, Panchiko collaborated with artists including CJ Mirra, Identity Clinic, and Tongg.
+In November 2020, Panchiko released a collection of remixes of their song "D>E>A>T>H>M>E>T>A>L".
+One of the artists Panchiko collaborated with was Tongg.
 In the past, Wright had regularly contributed keys and produced for Tongg under the name We Show Up on RadaR.
 Among other members, Tongg consists of members Rob Harris (who performs vocals, guitar, and keys) and John Schofield (who performs drums and percussion).
-Trumpeter Hugh Pascall, a frequent Tongg collaborator, co-produced another of the "D>E>A>T>H>M>E>T>A>L" remixes alongside Wright.

 In late 2021, Panchiko recruited Harris and Schofield as guitarist and drummer, respectively.
-On August 31, 2021, the band reconvened for their first practice session in 20 years.
-On December 6, 2021, they performed their first live show since disbanding at the Metronome venue in their hometown of Nottingham, playing in front of a crowd of over 400 attendees.
+On 31 August 2021, the band reconvened for their first practice session in 20 years.
+On 6 December 2021, they performed their first live show since disbanding at the Metronome venue in their hometown of Nottingham, playing in front of a crowd of around 400 attendees.

-On May 13, 2022, they performed their next major gig in Hackney, London alongside alt-indie act Lindsay Munroe.
+On 13 May 2022, they performed their next major gig in Hackney, London.
 Later that year, the band embarked on their first tour, set in the United States and including a performance at the South by Southwest festival in Texas.
-During their tour, they released a deluxe pressing called D>E>L>U>X>E>M>E>T>A>L, which rose to the number two spot on Bandcamp's alternative chart on October 20.
+During their tour, they released a deluxe pressing called D>E>L>U>X>E>M>E>T>A>L, which rose to the number two spot on Bandcamp's alternative chart on 20 October 2022.